 - If there is still concern that the uterine growth could be cancer: In these cases, the doctor is not certain that the growth is actually a benign fibroid.
 Unusually rapid growth is a sign that a uterine growth may be cancerous.
-The growth must be removed and closely examined for signs of more dangerous conditions.
+The growth must be removed and examined by a pathologist for signs of more dangerous conditions.

 - If other pelvic surgery is already being done: There are other reasons for pelvic surgery, such as ovarian disease.

-- If all medical treatments have failed to stop bleeding complications.
+- If all medical treatments have failed to stop bleeding or other complications.

 There are three major categories of surgery for fibroids.